Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

 As mentioned before, mixing solutions obtained via convex integration are not unique.
 There are two reasons for this fact: a) different subsolutions can be found, b) infinitely many solutions, corresponding to different distributions of the density, emanate from every fixed subsolution.
 In order to deal with the point b), in \cite{Castro_Faraco_Mengual} it has been shown that all the solutions obtained from a fixed subsolution can be chosen in such a way that they share averages over large sets, i.e., they are the same as the subsolution at a macroscopic level.
 One of the main points of the present paper is to deal with point a).
 A particular instance of this multiplicity will be illustrated in Subsection \ref{sec:subsolution_selection_problem} below.

 The constructions of the subsolutions above seem to rely on the Saffman-Taylor instability (heavy fluid on top of a lighter fluid).
-In \cite{Castro_Cordoba_Faraco} it was observed that there also exist mixing solutions in the fully stable regime (see also \cite{Foerster-Sz}) which build on Kelvin-Helmholtz type instabilites (discontinuity of the velocity field, see \cite{Mengual} for a thorough discussion of this phenomena at the level of the hulls).
+In \cite{Castro_Cordoba_Faraco} it was observed that there also exist mixing solutions in the stable regime (see also \cite{Foerster-Sz}) which build on Kelvin-Helmholtz type instabilites (discontinuity of the velocity field, see \cite{Mengual} for a thorough discussion of this phenomena at the level of the hulls).
 Actually, the analysis in \cite{Castro_Cordoba_Faraco} indicates that the mixing can be created around any point of the interface which is not both flat (with zero slope) and stable.
-We call these kind of points fully stable points.
+We call points having zero slope in the stable regime fully stable points.
 It happens that in an initially overhanging interface there must be always a fully stable point.
 Partially unstable situations therefore require to find compatibility between the Muskat solution and mixing solutions, see \cite{Castro_Faraco_Mengual_2}.
 Remarkably, the construction in \cite{Castro_Faraco_Mengual_2} allows to answer the question on how to prolongate in time the singular solutions to the Muskat problem found in \cite{CCFGM,CCFG}, namely as mixing solutions.

 As a last remark we like to point out that the subsolutions constructed in \cite{Castro_Cordoba_Faraco,Foerster-Sz,Noisette-Sz,Castro_Faraco_Mengual_2} are local in time in the sense that although the involved functions exist over a potentially larger time interval, a small time interval has to be chosen in order to guarantee that they take values inside the convex hull, i.e. that \eqref{eq:pointwise_constraint_relaxed} holds true.
 This is in contrast to the flat cases \cite{Sz-ipm,Mengual} and to the subsolution constructed in the present paper.
 Although also here we will only prove a local in time existence result, the involved functions take values in (the closure) of the convex hull as long as they exist.